gvp-257/AnalogControlPanel/examples/Readme.md

 ### Test Reading Scatter

 Tests reading repeatability - does reading the same voltage always give the same answer?
 If not, how big are the differences?
+How are the readings "scattered"?

+And, do different reading methods and speeds give the same level of repeatability, or different?

-This sketch does repeated readings on a simple resistive divider to produce a simple "stem-and-leaf plot" and a summary figure-of-merit for "reading scatter" for different reading methods, speeds, and voltage references.
+This sketch does repeated readings on a simple resistive divider to produce a simple "stem-and-leaf plot" and  summary tables of "figures-of-merit" for reading scatter, for three reading methods, three speeds, and two voltage references (default and internal).
+Requires two resistors and a capacitor, as shown in the Readme for testReadingScatter.

 By default only the summary tables are printed.

-Uses [SendOnlySerial](https://github.com/gvp-257/SendOnlySerial) instead of `Serial` to report back to the Arduino serial monitor.
+TestReadingScatter uses [SendOnlySerial](https://github.com/gvp-257/SendOnlySerial) instead of `Serial` to report back to the Arduino serial monitor.
 SendOnlySerial has a couple of useful macros.

-Sample output (sleepR is sleepRead(), freerun is freeRunningMode with getLastReading()).

-With an Uno clone on USB power:
+Sample output (sleepR is sleepRead(), freerun is freeRunningMode with getLastReading()), with an Uno clone on USB power:

     Summary tables of scatter scores (lower is better)